CC-RMD-EpiBio/QA4IE/README.md

 - ```demo_data/demo_dataset_3``` dataset description
 - ```demo_data/demo_dataset_n``` dataset description

+The included `demo_script` script utilizes the provided datasets to make a complete complete end-to-end quality assurance process, with the following steps:

+1. step 1
+2. step 2
+3. step 3
+4. step 4
+n. step n

 ## License

 All source code, documentation, and data contained in this package are distributed under the terms in the LICENSE file (modified BSD).